-- 1. The Retroactive Date must be shown, and must be before the date of the contract or the beginning of contract work. - 2.
-Insurance must be maintained and evidence of insurance must be provided for at least five (5) years after completion of the contract of work. - 3.
+- 1. The Retroactive Date must be shown and must be before the date of the contract or the beginning of contract work. - 2.
+Insurance must be maintained, and evidence of insurance must be provided for at least five (5) years after completion of the contract of work. - 3.
 If coverage is canceled or non-renewed, and not replaced with another claims-made policy form with a Retroactive Date prior to the contract effective date, the Contractor must purchase "extended reporting" coverage for a minimum of five (5) years after completion of work.

-Contractor shall furnish the Entity with original certificates and amendatory endorsements or copies of the applicable policy language effecting coverage required by this clause.
-All certificates and endorsements are to be received and approved by the Entity before work commences.
-However, failure to obtain the required documents prior to the work beginning shall not waive the Contractor's obligation to provide them.
+Contractor shall furnish the Entity with original certificates and amendatory endorsements, or copies of the applicable policy language effecting coverage required by this clause and a copy of the Declarations and Endorsements Pages of the CGL and any Excess policies listing all policy endorsements.
+All certificates and endorsements and copies of the Declarations & Endorsements pages are to be received and approved by the Entity before work commences.
+However, failure to obtain the required documents prior to the work beginning shall not waive the

+Contractor's obligation to provide them.
 The Entity reserves the right to require complete, certified copies of all required insurance policies, including endorsements required by these specifications, at any time.
+Entity reserves the right to modify these requirements, including limits, based on the nature of the risk, prior experience, insurer, coverage, or other special circumstances.